TheBarret/ftt/README.md

 We use several frequencies where the rtl_433 hops, it will hop when a succesful transmission is received or the timer reaches 300 seconds.
 These frequencies are used in most cases altho be different per country.
+If you like to change these numbers, check out the `frequencies.conf` or edit the `start` script.

 - 433.9Mhz
 - 868.5Mhz